Showing 1–16 of 35 results

 This unit is part of TRIO’s Cultural Perspectives lesson series.It consists of three lessons which are suitable for all grades, Kinder-grade 6.
 The lessons look at the lion and dragon dances which are significant aspects of the celebration of the Chinese New Year.
 The unit contains links to online resources and photos you can use to teach these lessons.

-These book notes for the book, Cocoon by Aura Parker unpack teaching ideas for reading and responding to the text as well as composing.
-They have been designed for students in years 1 and 2.
-They address the big idea of patience, perseverance and friendship.
+These book notes for the book, Girl on wire, by Lucy Estella and Elise Hurst unpack teaching ideas for reading and responding to the text as well as composing.
+They have been designed for students in years 3 and 4.